Academic Advisor: Dean Lacoff

 - JD Ethics Requirement: A two-credit course in ethics and professional responsibility.

-- JD Substantial Research and Writing Project: One faculty-supervised research paper for a minimum of two credits.
+- JD Substantial Research and Writing Project Requirement (SRWP): One faculty-supervised research paper for a minimum of two credits.
 This may be fulfilled by way of a seminar or an independent study.
 The SRWP paper must be a solo project; group projects may not be used to fulfill the requirement.
-Seminars that satisfy the substantial research and writing project requirement are identified in the Course Browser by using the JD Course of Study drop-down menu and searching for “JD - substantial research and writing.”
+The student's engagement in a substantial research and writing project must be registered with the Registrar's Office no later than the end of the drop/add period of the student's fifth semester.
+Courses that satisfy the SRWP are identified in the Course Browser by using the JD Course of Study drop-down menu and searching for "JD - substantial research and writing project."

-- JD Professional Skills/Experiential Learning Requirement: A minimum six credits in simulation courses, clinics and/or externships.
+- JD Experiential Learning Requirement: A minimum six credits in simulation courses, clinics and/or externships.
 Courses that satisfy the Experiential Learning Requirement are identified in the Course Browser by using the JD Course of Study drop-down menu and searching for "experiential learning."

-Regularly-Scheduled Courses: A minimum 64 of the 75 law credits must be earned in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction.
+Regularly-Scheduled Courses: A minimum 64 of the 101 credits must be earned in courses that require attendance in regularly scheduled classroom sessions or direct faculty instruction.

 Regularly-scheduled law school courses include